 - Isolation of structural materials that could transmit noise between the source and sensitive receiver (e.g. by using discontinuous construction)

 - Specification of low decibel (dB) motors and engines or adequate noise attenuation should be considered with technologies such as Combined Heat and Power (CHP) and source heat pumps

 - Cumulative effects may need to be considered where multiple units are installed for example individual air source heat pumps to flats in a common area

 Residential buildings (including hotel rooms and halls of residence) and schools are particularly sensitive to noise.
 The details of the acoustic requirements for such developments are clearly set out in Building Regulations Part E and are not repeated here.

-The Part E Robust Details scheme provides an alternative to complying with Building Regulations Part E Requirement E1 in.
+The Robust Details Ltd (RDL) scheme provides an alternative to complying with Building Regulations Part E Requirement E1.
 The scheme avoids the requirement for pre-completion sound testing in new build attached houses and flats.

 University halls, hotels and hostels all have to comply with the Building Regulations Part E requirement, but are not eligible to use the Robust Details Scheme.